samfromatx/cds_globalcom/content/plugins/threewp-broadcast/readme.txt

 = Hide broadcast from the users =

-The broadcast meta box, menu and columns in the post view can be hidden from users / roles / blogs using <em>User & Blog Settings</em> plugin in the <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.
+The broadcast meta box, menu and columns in the post view can be hidden from users / roles / blogs using <em>User & Blog Settings</em> plugin in the <a href="http://plugins.plainview.se/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.

 = Is php v5.4 really necessary? =

-Yes, if you expect me to write neat, maintainable, legible code.

-If you use v5.3 then use the last plugin that works with that version: v1.18.
-The download link is on the main page.
+Yes.
+PHP v5.3 has been officially unsupported since the 14th of August, 2014.
+If your web host refuses to upgrade to a supported version, go find a new host.

 = Orphans? =